 Through the development of sugar and coffee plantations, the French colony of Saint-Domingue flourished, becoming one of the wealthiest in the Caribbean.
 African slaves were brought in large numbers to work the vast plantations.
 Work conditions for slaves in Haiti were harsh as the work was intensive.
 The French imported an enormous slave labour force, which ultimately outnumbered the French planters 10 to 1.

 By 1791, there were 500,000 slaves in Haiti, vastly outnumbering the white population.
 Inspired by the French Revolution, the slaves staged a revolt, burning many plantations to the ground and killing many whites.
-The revolution lasted 13 years and only ended once most of the whites had been evicted from the island (many fled to neighbouring Cuba).
+The revolution lasted 13 years and only ended once most of the whites had been evicted from the island (many fled to neighbouring Cuba and to New Orleans).

 Haiti became the first black republic in 1804, one with a constitutional prohibition against white people owning land.
 After independence any remaining whites were killed and whites were banished from the island for many decades after the revolution.